DevExpress/testcafe-studio-docs/documentation/user-interface/test-editor.md

 ---
 # Test Editor

-The **Test Editor** allows you to create new tests and view and modify tests.
+The **Test Editor** allows you to create new [recorded tests](../guides/organize-tests.md#recorded-test-files) and view and modify tests.
 To open the editor, double-click the test's item in the [Explorer](explorer-panel.md) panel or click the test's row in the [Fixture Editor](fixture-editor.md).
 If you [create an empty test](../guides/record-tests/README.md#create-tests) or start [recording a new test](../guides/record-tests/README.md#start-and-stop-recording), TestCafe Studio automatically opens the test in the editor.

 The **Test Editor** consists of the following parts: